Ashenoy64/WhenYouGetBoredListeningToClassesYouMakeGame/README.md

 Each game comes with detailed instructions on how to play.
 Simply navigate to the respective game's folder and follow the guidelines provided in the README file.

-## Installation

-To run any of the games, you need to have Python or C++ installed on your machine.
-Please refer to the README files within each game's folder for specific installation instructions.

-## License

-This project is licensed under the MIT License.
-Please see the LICENSE file for details.

 ---

 Thank you for exploring the WhenYouGetBoredListeningToClassesYouMakeGame repository!
-Have fun playing the games and stay tuned for more exciting additions to this collection.
+Have fun playing the games and enjoy those moments of creative game development during class breaks.
 If you encounter any issues or have suggestions for new games, feel free to reach out.
 Happy gaming! 🎮